Key moments from Biden's 2024 State of the Union address you may have missed

 Biden addresses concerns over his age

-Voters of both parties have voicedconcerns about the president's age.Tonight, he acknowledged those concerns with a wink and a nod, saying, "I know it may not look like it, but I've been around a while."
+Voters of both parties have voicedconcerns about the president's age.On Thursday night, he acknowledged those concerns with a wink and a nod, saying, "I know it may not look like it, but I've been around a while."

 He continued: "When you get to be my age certain things become clearer than ever. ...
 My lifetime has taught me to embrace freedom and democracy future based on core values that have defined America: honesty, decency, dignity, equality.
 To respect everyone, to give everyone a fair shot, to give hate no safe harbor."